• Home

 • You do not commit to selling at all.

-The sellers who move with the most confidence are almost always the ones who started the planning conversation six to twelve months before they actually listed.
-The sellers who feel rushed and stressed are usually the ones who waited until they were ready to list to start asking questions.
+You are gathering information, creating optionality, and letting your future self make a calmer, better-informed decision when the time comes.
+The sellers who move with the most confidence are almost always the ones who started the planning conversation six to twelve months before they listed.
+The ones who feel rushed are usually the ones who waited until they were ready to list to start asking questions.
+Start early, and decide later.
+And if the home is a designated landmark, selling a Mills Act or HCM home in Los Feliz follows its own playbook worth reading before any conversation starts.

 What is a pocket listing in Los Angeles?

-A pocket listing (also called a quiet sale, off-market sale, or private exclusive) is a home sold without going on the MLS or running public open houses.
+A pocket listing, also called a quiet sale, off-market sale, or private exclusive, is a home sold without going on the MLS or running public open houses.
 The home is offered to a curated buyer network through direct outreach.
 It is legal and common, particularly for high-end and architecturally significant Los Feliz homes.

 Are quiet sales allowed in California?

 Yes, with some compliance considerations.
-The MLS rules of "Clear Cooperation" require listing agents to submit a home to the MLS within one business day of any public marketing.
-Quiet sales operate within those rules by limiting marketing to direct private outreach rather than public marketing.
-A specialist agent will structure the sale to comply.
+The MLS Clear Cooperation rule requires listing agents to submit a home to the MLS within one business day of any public marketing.
+Quiet sales operate within those rules by limiting marketing to direct private outreach.
+Debbie Pisaro structures each quiet sale to comply.

 Do quiet sales sell for less money?